kishan-job/React-Learning/ReactImpNote/useEffect.md

 }, [dependencies]); // Optional dependency array

-How useEffect Works (and different scenarios) useEffect runs after React has updated the DOM.
-This is an important distinction from synchronous operations that might block the browser.
+How useEffect Works (and different scenarios)
+It's important to note that useEffect runs after React has updated the DOM.
+This distinguishes it from synchronous operations that could block the browser's rendering.
-Let's break down the different ways useEffect behaves based on its dependency array:
+Let's explore how useEffect behaves based on its dependency array:
-1. No Dependency Array (runs on every render)
+1. No Dependency Array (Runs on Every Render)
-If you omit the second argument (the dependency array), the effect function will run after every render of the component.
-This is rarely what you want for performance reasons, as it can lead to infinite loops or unnecessary operations. import React, { useState, useEffect } from 'react';
+If you omit the second argument (the dependency array), the effect function will execute after every render of the component.
+This is generally discouraged for performance reasons, as it can lead to infinite loops or redundant operations. import React, { useState, useEffect } from 'react';

 function MyComponent() {